-A Carnot heat engine has been used to link TC intensity to the vertical temperature profile (Emanuel, 1986; 1991; 2006; Ramsay, 2013; Pauluis and Zhang, 2017).
-This maximum potential intensity (PI) theory suggests that maximum TC intensity changes in response to the engine's efficiency - the temperature difference between the surface and the level of the TC outflow (e.g., Emanuel 1988; Holland 1997).
-Numerical experiments agree (Shen et al., 2000; Bryan and Rotunno, 2009a; Emanuel and Rotunno, 2011).
-In idealised axisymmetric simulations under radiative convective equilibrium, PI increased by

-- 90 Emanuel and Rotunno, 2011).
-In idealised axisymmetric simulations under radiative convective equilibrium, PI increased by about 1 ms-1 per degree of lower stratospheric cooling, and by about 2 ms-1 per degree of surface warming (Ramsay, 2013).
-While lower stratospheric cooling revs the Carnot engine by increasing thermodynamic efficiency and potential intensity, the warming maximum in the upper troposphere has the opposite effect and limits TC intensification associated with ocean warming (Shen et al., 2000; Hill and Lackmann, 2011; Tuleya et al., 2016).
-The spread in historical temperature trends - 95 across reanalysis datasets also results in a spread in PI trends (Emanuel et al., 2013).
+A Carnot heat engine has been used to link TC intensity with near-surface and TC outflow layer temperatures (Emanuel, 1986; 1991; 2006; Ramsay, 2013; Pauluis and Zhang, 2017).
+This maximum potential intensity (PI) theory suggests that TC intensity changes in response to SSTs that drive atmosphere-ocean disequilibrium and to the engine's efficiency (the temperature difference between the surface and the level of the TC outflow) (e.g., Emanuel 1988; Holland 1997).
+Specifically, the square of PI is proportional to the product of the thermodynamic efficiency and the thermodynamic disequilibrium.
+Changes in disequilibrium, rather than efficiency, have been shown to dominate PI variations for seasonal variations (Gilford et al., 2017) and interannual to decadal variations (Rousseau-Rizzi and Emanuel, 2021).
+In idealised axisymmetric simulations under radiative-convective equilibrium, PI increased by about 1 ms-1 per degree of lower stratospheric cooling, and by about 1.5 to 2 ms-1 per degree of surface warming (Ramsay, 2013).
+But the relative importance of disequilibrium and efficiency likely varies by basin (Gilford et al. 2017).
+SST and outflow temperature are strongly linked when the outflow is confined to the troposphere thereby limiting TC intensification associated with ocean warming (Shen et al., 2000; Hill and Lackmann, 2011; Tuleya et al., 2016).
+However, there is greater potential for larger efficiency changes when the outflow extends above the tropopause and occurs in the cooling lower stratosphere.

-Yet the realized response of the TCs themselves may be quite different from the response of the PI.
-Idealized GCM simulations (Vecchi et al., 2013) did not show significant sensitivity of the TC intensity distribution to lower stratospheric cooling despite an increasing PI.
-The TC intensity distribution did, however, respond to temperature perturbations in the upper troposphere, corresponding with PI changes.
+The realized response of the TCs themselves may be quite different from the response of PI (e.g., Vecchi et al., 2013).
+This could be due to the different TC outflow layer temperatures in the PI algorithm versus the actual storm.
+But perhaps more important are environmental factors such as wind shear and humidity acting in combination with internal processes such as asymmetries in the distribution of moist entropy (Riemer et al. 2010; Alland et al. 2021a,b; Wadler et al. 2021) or in the distribution of convection (Rogers et al. 2013; Zawislak et al. 2016; Alvey et al. 2020) that can limit the TC intensity response.
 Furthermore, the realized response of TCs appears to depend on the TC intensity itself.
 Indeed, the highest sensitivity to surface warming resides in the strongest storms (e.g., Elsner et al., 2008; Knutson et al., 2010).

-- We hypothesize that observed tropical temperature profile changes exert predictable influences on TC intensity 105 characteristics including intensification rate and maximum intensity.
-Furthermore, we explore whether historic temperature profile changes are sufficient to explain past trends in the TC intensity distribution.
+We hypothesize that observed environmental temperature changes exert predictable influences on TC intensity.
+Furthermore, we explore whether historic near-surface and upper-level temperature changes are sufficient to explain past trends in the TC intensity distribution.
 Our approach blends historical data analysis with idealized numerical modelling.
 Observational analyses bring together a global homogenized radiosonde temperature dataset with a homogeneous TC intensity record to minimize contamination by artificial trends.
-Naturally, observed trends in TC intensity are not due to changes in temperature alone, and respond to changes in other environmental - 110 factors.
+Naturally, observed trends in TC intensity are not due to changes in temperature alone and respond to changes in other environmental factors.
 Our goal is to isolate the influence of temperature change on TC intensity.
 We focus on a global-scale analysis over a 37-year historical period - scales at which TC intensity should be more strongly constrained by thermodynamic change than by other environmental or geographic factors (Deser et al., 2012).
-Idealized numerical modelling further isolates and quantifies the TC intensity response to observed trends and future temperature profile changes.
+Idealized numerical modelling further isolates and quantifies the TC intensity response to observed trends and future changes in environmental temperatures.

-115 The next section describes the observation datasets and analysis procedures, and the numerical model experiments.
+The next section describes the observation datasets and analysis procedures, and the numerical model experiments.
 Results of the observational analysis and idealized numerical model experiments are presented in Sect.
-3. A synthesis and concluding discussion are provided in Sect.
+3. A synthesis and concluding discussion is provided in Sect.
 4.